tomkadwill/tomkadwill.github.io/_posts/2017-12-01-creating-postgres-user-with-permissions.markdown

 ---
 layout:     post
 title:      "Creating a Postgres User with Permissions for a Rails Application"
+comments:   true
 date:       2017-12-01 23:22:00 +0000
 ---

 I recently started working on a new Rails application, which was using Postgres.
 The project had a `database.yml` file checked into source control.
 When trying to run the app, I got an error: